 What do you think of when you hear the word “peppermint”?
 Do you think of the cooling cup of peppermint tea from the Stash tea line?
-Or the curiously strong altoid mints you keep in your purse?
-Or perhaps you consider the fragrant herb that you brush past on the way through the garden gate at your neighbor’s house.
+Or the curiously strong Altoids mints you keep in your purse?
+Or perhaps you consider the fragrant herb that you brush past on the way through the garden gate at your neighbour’s house.
 Are you growing peppermint in your garden?

 Peppermint is crazy easy to grow.
-In fact, it grows so aggressively that most garden books advise you to enclose the roots of peppermint in a pot to prevent it from taking over your garden bed.
+It grows so aggressively that most garden books advise you to enclose the roots of peppermint in a pot to prevent it from taking over your garden bed.
 This is good advice if you garden on a small lot with minimal garden space, or if you live in a zone where mint thrives, with lots of water.
-Here on the mountain, in zone 3, with summer frosts, mint is one of the few herbs that will actually grow and overwinter, so we let it take over where it will.
-Mint here has its own bed, away from the vegetable garden, where it can thrive and where I can expect abundant harvests.
+Here on the mountain, in zone 3, with summer frosts, mint is one of the few herbs that will grow and overwinter, so we let it take over where it will.
+Mint has its bed, away from the vegetable garden, where it can thrive and where I can expect abundant harvests.

 Which varieties of mint should I grow?

-Jim Westerfield’s Sweet Pear Mint™ actually tastes like minted pears.
+Jim Westerfield’s Sweet Pear Mint™ tastes like minted pears.
 If you are in a zone 5 to 9 it’s a great mint variety to grow – available from Richter’s herbs.
-(If you are in the USA, Richter’s ships with a phytosanitary certificate.)
-It’s one of my favorite mints.
-Unfortunately, it is a short lived perennial here in zone 3 — when I can get it to overwinter.
+(If you are in the USA, Richter ships with a phytosanitary certificate.)
+It’s one of my favourite mints.
+Unfortunately, it is a short-lived perennial here in zone 3 — when I can get it to overwinter.

 Chocolate mint has the fragrance of peppermint patties.
 It has a strong peppermint taste and aids digestion.
 Chocolate mint grows in zones 4 to 9.
-It dies back every year in my zone 3 climate but makes vigorous growth when the snow disappears.
-It is by far my favorite mint.
+It dies back every year in my zone 3 climates but makes vigorous growth when the snow disappears.
+It is by far my favourite mint.

 Applemint is another vigorous grower in zone 3.
 It grows 3 feet high and takes over the area where it is planted.
-The foliage is silvergreen.
-It is a good variety for cooking and for stomach aches.
+The foliage is silver-green.
+It is a good variety for cooking and stomach aches.
 And its vigorous growth means you can cut it several times even in a short growing season.
-If you grow this variety, put its roots in a bottomless bucket to keep it contained, unless you have a forest garden where it can populate.
+If you grow this variety, place its roots in a bottomless bucket to keep it contained, unless you have a forest garden where it can populate.

-Note: If you grow several mint plants side by side, over time their flavours will mingle and they will lose their distictive tastes.
+Note: If you grow several mint plants side by side, over time their flavours will mingle and they will lose their distinctive tastes.